swimos/swimos-docs/src/_posts/rest-apis-to-streaming-apis.md

 ## Next steps

-You may find it useful to look at this http ingestion example:
+You may find it useful to look at this HTTP ingestion example:
 - https://www.swimos.org/guides/http-ingestion.html

 This approach is utilized in our transit demo: